Lesson PlansBack to lesson plans archive November 14, 2017

-Help students gain an understanding of midterm elections and to discuss the reasons why voter turnout may be low in the 2014 elections.
+Help students gain an understanding of midterm elections and discuss reasons why voter turnout remains low.

 Warm Up Activity